 In the JumpCloud Portal, select User Groups from the menu:

-At this point, you've configured everything you need within the context of the JumpCloud Portal.
-Jump back over to the Bitwarden Web Vault to complete configuration.
+At this point, you have configured everything you need within the context of the JumpCloud Portal.
+Return to the Bitwarden web vault to complete configuration.

 The Single Sign-On screen separates configuration into two sections:

 SAML Service Provider Configuration will determine the format of SAML requests.